Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/misc_scripting.md

 - Favorites object:
   - When adding a new separator using the "sep" keyword, heading text can be given as in "sep:heading text".
   - Separator items have a SetHeading() method which lets the heading be modified.
+- StringTools.LanguageStr -- Method.
+Returns the translated version of a string.
+(Only for supported strings.)
+- StringTools.MakeLegal -- Method.
+Replaces characters which are invalid in a filename or path.
 - StringTools.RemoveDiacritics() -- Method.
 Removes things like accents from characters in a string:
   - Similar to "ignore diacritics" options for pattern matching in Opus.
   - Takes a string and returns a new version of the string.